SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 *  Extrapolation of the scattering curve to :math:`Q = 0` and toward
    :math:`Q = \infty`
 *  Smoothed merging of the two extrapolations into the original data
-*  Fourier / Hilbert Transform of the smoothed data to give the correlation function or volume fraction profile, respectively
+*  Transformation of the smoothed data to give the correlation function or volume fraction profile, respectively
 *  (Optional) Interpretation of Γ\ :sub:`1`\ (x) assuming the sample conforms to an ideal lamellar morphology